Curious about the Musiah Piano Method (or piano methods generally)?

 The Musiah Piano Method

-During the last 20 years, in my role as founder of Australia's largest in-school keyboard music program, I have spent thousands of hours training and observing more than 800 hundred piano teachers.
+For 20 years, in my role as founder of Australia's largest in-school keyboard music program, I spent thousands of hours training and observing more than 800 hundred piano teachers.

 During these sessions I habitually asked myself this question: What is the one thing that most needs to change to make these piano lessons better or more effective?

 Having reflected on that question for so many years, I have found many interesting answers, some of which I have described below to highlight different aspects of the Musiah Piano Method.

 The Musiah Piano Method is a holistic integrated approach to learning piano that incorporates a number of original techniques to help students learn, practice and master pieces quicker, as well as several note reading techniques that will enhance student’s note reading, and therefore their ability to learn pieces quickly and easily.

 The Musiah Piano Method — Technique 1: Start With The Left Hand First

 The first very simple but important principle of my teaching method — known as the Musiah Piano Method — is to begin learning at least 50% of all new pieces with the left hand.

 Why is this so important?
 Well, all over the world there is a curious phenomenon… at least 95% of all piano students will freely tell you that their left hand is weaker than their right, both in technique and in note reading.
 How could this be?